YoussefAboelgheit/project1_26/README.md

 # project1_26
 AI Fitness Coach repo

 There are a lot of ways to run the project.
-One of them is this:
+One of them is this way:
 -Click on (code) on GitHub in repo.
 -Copy the link.
 -Open cmd on your computer or git bash.